Why is Friday the 13th considered unlucky?

 It’s Friday the 13th, and for many people, that’s a day full of dread and bad luck.
 For others, it conjures gruesome images of a hockey mask wearing, machete wielding fiend terrorizing visitors at Camp Crystal Lake.

 But have you ever wondered how the superstition surrounding this specific day and date combination originated?
-The belief can be traced back to at least the 12 century and perhaps even to Biblical times.
+The belief can possibly be traced back to at least the 12 century and perhaps even to Biblical times.

-Many credit the superstition to an event that unfolded beginning Friday, October 13, 1307.
+Others credit the superstition to an event that unfolded beginning Friday, October 13, 1307.
 On that date, King Philip IV of France ordered the arrest, torture, and execution of hundreds of Knights Templar, a monastic military order devoted to the protection of pilgrims traveling to the Holy Land.

 Founded around 1118, the Knights Templar became one of the wealthiest and most influential groups of the Middle Ages due to lavish donations from the crowned heads of Europe looking to curry favor with the group.
 By the beginning of the 14th century, the Templars had established a vast network of castles, churches, and banks throughout Europe.
 It was their staggering wealth that led to their downfall.